jonassubver2/public/PRIVACY_POLICY.md

 | Comments, favourites | Engagement | Firestore |
 | Block list, reports | Safety (block/report) | Firestore |
 | Mature-content preference | Safety filter | Firestore (`users` doc) |

+**Sign in with Apple (iOS):** If you choose it, **Apple** runs the sign-in UI per [Apple’s privacy policy](https://www.apple.com/legal/privacy/).
+We receive a stable user identifier from Apple and an identity token used with Firebase Auth.
+On first sign-in, Apple may share your name; email may be your real address or an Apple **Hide My Email** relay — either is stored like other account emails for sign-in and profile.

 **Processors:** Google Firebase (see [Google Privacy Policy](https://policies.google.com/privacy)).
 Sign-in may also use **Google** or **Apple** (their respective policies apply).